 Fortunately, while Disney’s scale model of the SerpentDragonSnake is strikingly realistic, he poses no threat to tourists.
 He, along with the alligators give the pool a fun vibe, which is what “makes” this pool for us.
 That, plus a nice location, the kiddie pool, whirlpool spa, and the Mardi Grogs pool bar push it slightly ahead of Dig Site–although that’s debatable, and might be due to my bias towards SerpentDragonSnake.

 7. Big Blue Pool – I’ll say it: this is the most overrated pool at Walt Disney World.
-Art of Animation Resort‘s Feature Pool is often touted for its size (the largest at any Walt Disney World resort hotel), the underwater music, and its fun Finding Nemo decor.
+Art of Animation Resort‘s Feature Pool is often touted for its size (the largest at any Walt Disney World resort hotel) and its fun Finding Nemo decor.
 I have to give it credit for all of these things, which is why it makes this list.

 However, Big Blue Pool also has its drawbacks.
-With the size comes an underwhelming, bland design, and huge crowds.
-Underwater music is nice…but who is really listening to music underwater?
-I’ll admit: the Schoolyard Sprayground and Squirt’s Righteous Reef are both nice play areas, but overall, Big Blue Pool just doesn’t rank among the elite pools at Walt Disney World.
-Maybe I’m just a fun-hating curmudgeon, but I actually prefer the Cars pool, thanks to its quieter vibe and cool Cozy Cone cabanas.
+With the size comes a blander design and huge crowds.
+On the plus side, the Schoolyard Sprayground and Squirt’s Righteous Reef are both really nice play areas, but overall, Big Blue Pool just doesn’t rank among the elite pools at Walt Disney World.
+Maybe I’m just a fun-hating curmudgeon, but I actually spend more time at the Cars pool, thanks to its quieter vibe and cool Cozy Cone cabanas.
 On balance, Big Blue Pool is better for most families, but the Cars Cozy Cone pool would be our sleeper pick!

 For kids, there’s the 123-foot water slide, Mayan temple ruins, arcade, play area, and 50-foot tall pyramid.
 For adults, there’s the large Siesta’s bar, volleyball court, and largest hot tub at Walt Disney World (capacity for 22 people).
 I don’t really think there’s a single “wow” element to all of this, which hurts its rank, but Dig Site is a very solid, well-rounded pool area.